Dick Tomey

-Richard Hastings Tomey (June 20, 1938 – May 10, 2019) was an American football coach and player.
+Richard Hastings Tomey (June 20, 1938 – May 10, 2019) was an American college football coach and player.
 Tomey served as the head football coach at the University of Hawaii at Manoa (1977–1986), University of Arizona (1987–2000), and San Jose State University (2005–2009), compiling a career college football record of 183–145–7.
 His last full-time coaching position was as the special teams coach at Hawaii in 2011 under head coach Greg McMackin, who resigned after the season.
 Tomey was not retained by McMackin's successor, Norm Chow.
-Tomey served as a head coach of the victorious West team in the Casino Del Sol College All-Star Game on January 11, 2013 at Kino Stadium in Arizona.
+Tomey served as a head coach of the victorious West team in the Casino Del Sol College All-Star Game on January 11, 2013, at Kino Stadium in Arizona.

 Coaching career

 Early positions

 Tomey is a 1960 graduate of DePauw University.
 At DePauw, Tomey earned three varsity letters on the DePauw Tigers baseball team at catcher from 1957 to 1959.

 He began his college football coaching career as graduate assistant and freshman coach at Miami University under John Pont in 1962, then under Bo Schembechler in 1963.
 In 1964, Tomey became freshman coach at Northern Illinois under Howard Fletcher.
 From 1965 to 1966, Tomey coached defensive backs at Davidson College under Homer Smith.
 He then coached the same position at Kansas from 1967 to 1970 under Pepper Rodgers, then followed Rodgers to UCLA in 1971.
 From 1971 to 1973, Tomey was both offensive line and defensive backs coach under Rodgers.
 When Dick Vermeil became head coach in 1974, Tomey coached only the defensive backs.
 In 1976, new UCLA head coach Terry Donahue promoted Tomey to defensive coordinator.
 During Tomey's time as assistant, UCLA won the 1976 Rose Bowl following the 1975 season.